BuxinSu/Exact-Privacy-Accounting-for-2020-U.S.-Census/README.md

   Core implementation and scripts for generating privacy accounting outputs and plots.

 - **`privacy budget allocation/`**
-  Records the privacy budget allocations $\rho_i$ used in the 2020 Census DHC File.
+  Records the privacy budget allocations \rho_i used in the 2020 Census DHC File.

 - **`results/`**
   Precomputed outputs and figures.